What is the Future Simple Tense with "Will"?

 They will probably miss the train.

-\"The phone is ringing.\" \"I'll get it!\" (decided just now)
+\"The phone is ringing.\" \"I 'll get it!\" (Decided just now)

-\"I'm thirsty.\" \"I'll make some tea.\"
+\"I'm thirsty.\" \"I 'll make some tea.\"

-\"We need more paper.\" \"I'll go and get some.\"
+\"We need more paper.\" \"I 'll go and get some.\"

 Offers:

-\"I can't carry all this.\" \"I'll help you.\"
+\"I can't carry all this.\" \"I 'll help you.\"

 Promises:

 I won't tell anyone.
-I promise.
+I swear.

-I'll always be here for you.
+I 'll always be here for you.

 Will* you close the window, please?